osbridge/openconferenceware/README.markdown

 -----

 *OpenConferenceWare* is an open source web application for events and conferences.
-It provides a customizable, general-purpose platform that provides proposals, sessions, schedules, tracks and more.
+This customizable, general-purpose platform provides proposals, sessions, schedules, tracks and more.

 Why